j42/laravel-twilio/readme.md

 ## Call

-How to interact with Twilio's REST-based SMS methods.
+How to interact with Twilio's REST-based call initiation methods.

 ####Initiate a Call (TWIML Endpoint)